When is Winter Love Island on ITV2? Where is it set? Who is the new host?

 The show is returning in 2020 for two series - here's everything you need to know

-We are now just days away from the Winter edition of Love Island.
+We are now just a few days away from the Winter edition of Love Island – the first of TWO Love Island series in 202!

 There is a lot of change (and not much change at all) as the ITV reality series looks to embark on its first winter outing.